mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0914_openai-filesearch-tuning.md

 <<<<<<<<<<<<<<<<<<<<
 ```

-The results (chunks) of File Search input to the model are displayed in order of high scores (values between 0-1), with 20 items shown.
+The results of File Search input to the model are displayed in order of high scores (values between 0-1), with 20 items shown.
 Since I input a prompt that doesn't completely match any of them, there are subtle scores around 0.5.
 These results were input into the AI model.

 From what I tried a few times, it seems that those with higher scores are preferentially used in the model[^2].